GStewartN/salon/README.md

 ## Description

 _This PHP exercise allows the user to enter a Stylist or multiple stylists.
 Within stylists, the user can add clients that belong.
-The user can also delete any stylist along with its clients._
+The user can rename any stylist, or delete any stylist along with its clients.
+The user can rename or delete any client as well._

 ## Prerequisites